Intel 8086: Floating point

 The 8086/8088 could be connected to a mathematical coprocessor to add hardware/microcode-based floating-point performance.
 The Intel 8087 was the standard math coprocessor for the 8086 and 8088, operating on 80-bit numbers.
 Manufacturers like Cyrix (8087-compatible) and Weitek (not 8087-compatible) eventually came up with high-performance floating-point coprocessors that competed with the 8087.

 Chip versions

 The clock frequency was originally limited to 5 MHz, but the last versions in HMOS were specified for 10 MHz.
 HMOS-III and CMOS versions were manufactured for a long time (at least a while into the 1990s) for embedded systems, although its successor, the 80186/80188 (which includes some on-chip peripherals), has been more popular for embedded use.

-The 80C86, the CMOS version of the 8086, was used in the GRiDPad, Toshiba T1200, HP 110, and finally the 1998–1999 Lunar Prospector.
+The 80C86, the CMOS version of the 8086, was used in many portable computers and embedded systems, including the GridPad, Toshiba T1200, HP 110, and finally the 1998–1999 Lunar Prospector.

 For the packaging, the Intel 8086 was available both in ceramic and plastic DIP packages.